There’s nothing more frustrating than having a gift to give and not enough people to give it to.

 Facebook.
 You can use all sorts of social media channels to connect with potential clients, but I like Facebook best because it is the online equivalent of a live event.
 You can walk in at any time, find the groups that your potential clients are in, and connect 1:1 through the messenger feature.
 It’s also a great place to follow up with people you’ve met at live events, especially if you are posting valuable content there regularly.

 Email list.
 If you do any sort of online marketing via a blog, podcast, or webinars, then you already know the importance of building an email list.
 While I personally think that most people put too much focus on list building, your email list can certainly become a valuable asset for finding clients over time.
 Of course, it’s not enough just to have a list.
-If you are selling anything other than low-end products, you’re going to have to find a way to connect more deeply with individual members of that list.
+You’re going to have to hold webinars, send them to a work with me page, or put out free strategy session offers in order to connect more deeply with members of that list.

 Keep in mind: the places that work for me might be different than the places that work for you.
 It’s important to try a bunch of things out.
 Then you want to focus only on the highest leverage activities - the ones that consistently get you committed clients.

-So, if you’re not using listings, where else can you go to find potential clients?
+So, where else can you go to find potential clients?

-That depends on what type of business and personality you have.
+That depends a lot on the type of personality you have.
 I’ve put together a list of my top 21 ways to find potential clients, which you can download by clicking on the yellow box below:

 A hint: people mostly hang out with people who are like them.
 Which means that your potential clients are probably already hanging out with your current clients.
 This is why referrals are such a powerful source of new business.

 One of the best dating tips I ever got was to make friends, just friends, with someone that is like the type of person you would want to date.
 Why?
-Because not only do you earn an awesome new friend, but if you put time into that friendship then that person will set you up with their friends (who are likely to be just as awesome as they are).
+Because people hang out with other people like them.
+So if you put time into that friendship, the person will want to set you up with their friends.
 You can use this same type of thinking to get clients by helping people out for free with no expectation of an immediate return.

 Which brings us to our next step…